SSithub/TicTacToe_NeuralNetwork/README.md

 The network took in 18 inputs for the board, 750 nodes in the hidden layer, and 1 output node.

+Two hidden layers with 120 nodes each worked as well.

 The Leaky RELU function was used in the hidden layer and the sigmoid function for the output layer.

 The first approach was to feed forward 9 inputs and have 1 indicate a X, have -1 indicate a O, and have 0 indicate an empty spot.